The Smell of Concrete After Rain - 99% Invisible

 Concrete’s color and texture can be dictated by local climate, local earth, and local rock.
 Concrete can also be an expression of local style and custom.
 For example, British concrete has big, thick textured chunks of rock, while Japanese concrete is fine and smooth.

-But the beauty of concrete architecture might be the most apparent when you can observe the buildings like pieces of sculpture—without having to actually live and work in them.
-Which brings in concrete’s surprising ally—photography.
+But the beauty of concrete architecture might be the most apparent when you can observe the buildings like pieces of sculpture—without having to actually live and work in them which brings in concrete’s surprising ally—photography.

 Concrete looks good in photographs.
 It provides a neutral background to bring out people’s skin tones, or the color of their clothing.
 Fashion photographers discovered this first, but in recent years, pockets of the internet started to appreciate these concrete buildings.